mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/projects/applications/catalog-applications/custom-resources-workspace-catalog/spark/index.md

 1. Ensure the necessary RBAC resources referenced in your custom resources exist, otherwise the custom resources can fail.
 See the [Spark Operator documentation](https://github.com/mesosphere/spark-on-k8s-operator/blob/d2iq-master/docs/quick-start-guide.md#about-the-spark-job-namespace) for details.

-    - This is an example of commands for you you to create the RBAC resources needed in your project namespace:
+    -   This is an example of commands for you to create the RBAC resources needed in your project namespace:

         ```bash
         export PROJECT_NAMESPACE=<project namespace>